littleecooper/eleanor-blog/src/blog.md

+## 8th October

+I had signed up to a CFG degree interview help seminar and this was so useful as I realise where I was going wrong with my applications.
+I was so focused on answering the questions and trying to get as much content in as possible that I wasn't letting my enthusiam that I have for the tech industry to shine through.
+This is something I want to focus on for the next application and hope I will be able to get a place onto the next cohort of students.
+I am looking forward to improving upon my interpersonal skills and also my skillset to be able to become a valuable team member to a tech course one day.
+These are my goals and I am going to work hard to acheieve them. ß

 ## 7th October

 I had a couple of days away from coding because I was unfortuantly ill and was focusing on recovering.
 During this time, I did miss coding and missed working on my coding skills so I am now going to get motivated again now I have recovered from my cold.